-In an effort to bring Montana policy in line with the National Right to Work Legal Defense Foundation-won Janus v.
-AFSCME decision, which gives all public sector employees the freedom to work without having to pay union bosses for the privilege.
-The decision has produced a flurry of desperate attempts by union bosses to negate the effects of the decision and many have just ignored the decision completely.
+An effort to bring Montana policy in line with the National Right to Work Legal Defense Foundation-won Janus v.
+AFSCME decision, which gives all public sector employees the freedom to work without having to pay union bosses for the privilege, has produced a flurry of desperate attempts by union bosses to negate the effects of the decision and many have just ignored the decision completely.

 House Majority Leader Brad Tschida’s bill would require employees to “opt in” to union membership and prohibit the collection of any dues or fees from nonunion employees.